eclipse-sumo/sumo/docs/web/docs/Tutorials/Output_Parsing.md

 ## Network setup

-The goal is to build a simple network where the vehicles drive in circles so we setup four nodes for the corners as follows (circular.nod.xml):
+The goal is to build a simple network where the vehicles drive in circles so we set up four nodes at the corners as follows (`circular.nod.xml`):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>